 If it has been more than a year and you have less than 25 dives, then we strongly suggest you take a dive refresher course.
 If it has been more than 18 months and you have less than 10 dives, then we do require a refresher course – see our dive rates.

 Temperatures in the Cayman Islands are almost always pleasant.
 These Caribbean islands experience fairly even temperatures throughout the year.
 In January, temperatures range from 73 to 81; in July, norms range from 80 to 88 (all in degrees Fahrenheit).
 The Cayman Islands' rainy season runs from May to November, and annual rainfall is about 46 inches.
 Don't be afraid to visit during the rainy season, though; unlike the sustained afternoon thunderstorms of Miami and other tropical locations, Cayman rain showers are short, sporadic, and won't impede vacation fun.

 Children can begin to SCUBA dive at 10 years old.
 I recommend the Discover SCUBA course for the little ones.
 The course is designed to teach just the basics.
-In just and hour or two your child can experience the sensation of breathing from a regulator and the weightlessness of neutral buoyancy.
-If it’s just not their thing both child and parent have made a minimal investment.
+In just an hour or two, your child can experience the sensation of breathing from a regulator and the weightlessness of neutral buoyancy.
+If it’s just not their thing, both child and parent have made a minimal investment.
 Parents or guardians must sign for any child under 18 years old.

 A hyperbaric chamber is available for treatment of decompression illness.
 It is located at George Town Hospital in the heart of Grand Cayman.
 Make sure you have updated your DAN insurance before you leave on your Cayman Islands dive holiday.